Hierarchical Matrix Factorization for Interpretable Collaborative Filtering: Results

 \subsection{Accuracy Comparison}

-Table \ref{tab:evaluation-results} presents the accuracy results of the proposed and the baseline methods for the testing subsets.
-The top four rows show a comparison of the methods specific to rating prediction, and the bottom four rows show a comparison of ranking prediction.
-On the small dataset ML-100K, the hierarchical methods IHSR, eTREE, and HMF showed superior accuracy, with the RMSE of HMF being 0.014 points lower than that of the second best, IHSR.
+Table \ref{tab:evaluation-results} presents the accuracy results of the proposed and the baseline methods for the testing subsets. {In addition, the averages of the training and inference run times in the test are given for reference.} On the small dataset ML-100K, the hierarchical methods IHSR, eTREE, and HMF showed superior accuracy, with the RMSE of HMF being 0.014 points lower than that of the second best, IHSR.
 For the relatively large dataset ML-1M, HMF had the best accuracy among the hierarchical methods, whereas vanilla MF had the best accuracy overall.
 This slight degradation may be due to the insufficient tuning of the hyperparameter set for ML-1M, which has a large number of users and items.
 Specifying larger user or item clusters may have allowed HMF to outperform or match vanilla MF.
 For Ciao, a sparse dataset compared to the others, HMF showed a dramatic improvement over MF, which did not converge well.
 This suggests that a strong assumption of representative points can facilitate solution searching and provide robustness for sparse datasets.
 For ranking prediction and DIGINETICA, the proposed BPR-HMF method was the best in terms of HitRatio, but not MRR.
-This is because HMF assumes groups of items, which may make it difficult to push the rank of a particular item higher within a group, even though it may be possible to push the rank of the group to the top.
+This is because HMF assumes groups of items, which may make it difficult to push the rank of a particular item higher within a group, even though it may be possible to push the rank of the group to the top. {The proposed methods (namely, HMF and BPR-HMF) on GPU took 0.04 to 1.70 times the training time and 1.38 to 1.56 times the inference time compared to the classical methods (namely, MF and BPR-MF).
+This indicates that incorporating hierarchical embeddings does not significantly increase computational time.
+Although the training times of the proposed methods on CPU were up to 138 times longer than those of the baseline methods, using a GPU can reduce them to a more practical execution time.}